influxdata/telegraf/plugins/inputs/logparser/README.md

 other special handling.

 By default all named captures are converted into string fields.
+If a pattern does not have a semantic name it will not be captured.
 Timestamp modifiers can be used to convert captures to the timestamp of the parsed metric.
 If no timestamp is parsed the metric will be created using the current time.